huoyo/ko-time/README-EN.md

 - ✅ Find exceptions occurred in methods
 - ✅ Email you after finding an overtime method
 - ✅ Hot update online:you needn't restart it
-- ✅ Thread manage:show threads information
+- ✅ Thread manage:show threads information,the deadlocks included
+- ✅ JVM Space：Eden、Survivor、OldGen and Metaspace
 - ✅ Easy to use:you needn't additional learning costs
 - ✅ Enough to add a pom dependency:you needn't additional deployment costs